JureSeselj/kiteboarding-club/README.md

 ### Events Section

 + This is where the most upcoming club events are shown.
-It includes slightly darker background quickly show if it is a social or a race event to the user.
-Also, on the larger screen sizes it includes some images to break up the screen.
+It includes photos with hover effect when user hover over photo text appear to quickly show if it is a social or a race event to the user.
+Also, on the smaller screen sizes it includes different photo style to break up the screen.
     \
     &nbsp;